jackiehjm/stx-docs/doc/source/contributor/build_guides/latest/index.rst

 Build the CentOS mirror repository
 ----------------------------------

-The creation of the StarlingX ISO relies on a repository of RPM Binaries, RPM Sources, and Tar Compressed files.
+The creation of the StarlingX ISO relies on a repository of RPM binaries, RPM sources, and tar compressed files.
 This section describes how to build this CentOS mirror repository.

 *******************************